 You can’t withdraw money from a 401(k) plan until you turn 59 1/2.
-Any withdrawals you take before then are subject to ordinary income taxes and a 10% penalty.
+Any withdrawals you make before then are subject to ordinary income taxes and a 10% penalty.
 There are some exceptions, however, including death, disability or a qualified domestic relations order following a divorce.

 How to Open a 401(k) Plan

 You can’t participate in a 401(k) plan unless you work at a company that offers one.
 Ask the human resources department if your company offers one.
-They will also likely have information on enrollment.
+They will also have information on enrollment.

 Once you receive the relevant information from someone at your company, you can open an account.
 This will require some basic information, like your Social Security number.
 Once your account is established, you’ll designate what percentage of each paycheck you want to contribute to your account and where you want to invest the money.
 You’ll also pick a beneficiary, likely a spouse or another close family member, who will receive your money in the event of your death.

 A 401(k) plan is a common way to save for retirement.
 Employers sponsor 401(k) plans and employees invest pre-tax money.
 Investment options include stocks and bonds, but most people choose to invest in less risky options like mutual funds and ETFs, which are inherently diversified.
 Some companies may even offer an employer match, free money based on how much you save.

 - A financial advisor can help you figure out how to maximize your 401(k) savings.
 SmartAsset’s free tool connects you with financial advisors in your area in five minutes.
 If you’re ready to be matched with local advisors, get started now.

 - Do your research to make sure you’re making the best retirement choice for your needs.
 Here’s a breakdown of IRAs vs. 401(k)s.